deppen8/prospect/dev_guide.md

-# Guide to code style and development conventions for SurveySim
+# Guide to code style and development conventions for Prospect

 ## GitHub and git